Morlock52/M2/README.md

 - Generate a tailored `compose.yml` and `.env` that you can copy or download.
 - Follow a quick runbook to validate and start the stack.

+Use the **Load sample stack** button in Step 1 to preload a representative plan with Jellyfin, Radarr/Sonarr/qBittorrent, Prowlarr, subtitle and request helpers, plus Nextcloud and FileBrowser for documents.
+The previews will update instantly so you can copy a working example or tweak it for your environment.

 Open `web/index.html` in your browser to start designing your deployment.
 No backend is required; everything runs client-side.